origamisaturn/KAGP/mkdocs/docs/implementation_docs/C_abbv_derivation.md

     p_2(t)&=(T-t)a_T(t) \tag{C.2.3}
 \end{align}$$

 where $T$ is the time of guidance termination.
-The thrust acceleration $a_T$ is written in the following form to accomodate a Taylor expansion
+The thrust acceleration $a_T$ is written in the following form to accommodate a Taylor expansion

 $$\begin{align}
     a_T(t) = a_0 + a_1(T-t) + a_2(T-t)^2 + ... + a_n(T-t)^n \tag{C.2.4}\\\\